MarcGuiot/globsframework/README.md

 The goal of this framework is to replace beans by an object called a Glob.
 This Glob is a kind of map.
 The key to access a field is not a string but an instance of a Field.
 Theses Fields (for a given 'bean') are encapsulated in an instance of a GlobType.
-GlobType and Field contains additional information called annotation (like java annotation but there Globs, of course ;-) ).
+GlobType and Field contains additional information called annotation (like java annotation but as Globs, of course ;-) ).

 Given a Glob, it's GlobType is known.
 The GlobType give access to the fields.
 A real field can be visited using the visitor pattern.
 Real fields are IntegerField and IntegerArrayField, DoubleField, GlobField, UnionField, etc.
 A glob keep the fact that a field is set or not.
 By default accessing an unset field return null.

-Thanks to that, we can write generic code (not magic;-) that serialize in XML/Json/binary, that insert in a DB, and many more.
+Thanks to that, we can write generic code (not magic;-) that serialize in XML/Json/binary, that insert in a DB, compare them self, and many more.

 Most of the code that use introspection to achieve there work can be replaced by using GlobType.
 As a GlobType expose a way to access field, and that the field have a known type, the written code is fully control.